By Steve Beauregard

 Three years after their wedding, Katherine graduated from the University of Wisconsin Medical School.
 In 1999, she completed her residency at the Stanford University School of Medicine.

-By all accounts, the couple has a good, steady relationship, now going over twenty years strong.
+By all accounts, the couple has a good, steady relationship, now going over 27 years strong.
 Phil has, however, told interviewers that he enjoys going to clubs, where he often gets the VIP treatment, and where he claims beautiful women flock to him.
 Despite all that, he’s told Bluff magazine, among other publications many times: “I’ve never cheated on my wife.
 I’m very proud of that.”

 (Kathy Hellmuth can be seen towards the end of this footage)